If you’re looking to work in Portugal, here’s a guide to finding jobs in Portugal and the requirements for Portuguese work permits.

 Another option is to set up a type of limited company which exists as a separate legal entity.
-This can have distinct advantages but also bear in mind that you will have more obligations such as filing separate business tax returns.
+This can have distinct advantages but also bear in mind that you will have more obligations such as filing separate business tax returns in Portugal.

 Traineeships, internships and volunteering in Portugal

-University graduate can find EU-based traineeships via the European Commission Traineeships Office (Bureau de Stages), otherwise you can search for internships and placements on AIESEC (for students and recent graduates in the UK) or IAESTE (for students in science, engineering and applied arts).
+University graduates can find EU-based traineeships via the European Commission Traineeships Office (Bureau de Stages); otherwise, you can search for internships and placements on AIESEC (for students and recent graduates in the UK) or IAESTE (for students in science, engineering, and applied arts).
 Internships can also be found at Europlacement and Intern Abroad.

 Applying for a job in Portugal